Connect with others who understand.

 Depression

-Depression and other mental health conditions are major factors in fatigue for people with chronic inflammatory diseases like psoriasis.
-Depression and psoriasis can intensify each other, leading to a vicious cycle of worsened symptoms like fatigue.
+Depression and other mental health conditions are major factors in low energy for people with chronic inflammatory diseases like psoriasis.
+Depression and psoriasis can make each other worse.
+This can lead to a vicious cycle of more symptoms, such as fatigue, becoming more severe.

 Painsomnia

-Sleep disturbances are common in people living with psoriasis: Nearly 90 percent of people diagnosed with psoriatic disease have trouble sleeping.
-In many cases, this difficulty is due to “painsomnia”insomnia (difficulty sleeping) due to chronic pain or discomfort.
-Psoriasis symptoms, including itching, burning, and soreness, can cause a person to have difficulty getting a good night’s sleep.
+Poor sleep quality is common in people living with psoriasis.
+Nearly 90 percent of people diagnosed with psoriatic disease have trouble sleeping.
+In many cases, this difficulty is due to “painsomnia” — insomnia (difficulty sleeping) caused by long-term pain or discomfort.
+Itching, burning, and soreness can interrupt sleep and lower overall sleep quality, leaving you feeling more tired during the day.

-There may also be a link between psoriasis and obstructive sleep apnea, which occurs when a person’s airway becomes blocked while they sleep.
-Although the link is not clear, you should discuss any potential symptoms of sleep apnea you experience — such as snoring or momentary lapses of breathing while sleeping — with your doctor.
+There may also be a link between psoriasis and obstructive sleep apnea (OSA).
+In OSA, a person’s airways become blocked while they sleep.
+Although the link is not clear, you should discuss any potential symptoms of sleep apnea you experience — such as snoring or waking up frequently during the night — with your doctor.

 Iron-Deficiency Anemia